3100/breader/README.md

 # Installation

-You need to install some tools to your OS.
+You need to install some tools on your OS.

 * ImageMagick
 * ZBar